Kurizaki/Huffman-coding/README.md

 ### License

-This project is licensed under the Beerware License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Beerware License - see the [LICENSE.md](LICENSE) file for details.

 These explanations provide a clear understanding of each code snippet's purpose and how it contributes to utilizing Huffman coding functionalities provided by the library.